 The fact that after creating a new file the first line becomes the filename opens up some venues for automation.
 I have created a text expansion snippet which automatically gives my zettels the right title and front matter, and allows me to create tags.
 To create the title, it types it up in the first line, presses enter, then goes back and deletes it.
 See it in action: (download the snippet here)

 I plan to write more about the Zettelkasten method as I get more and more used to it.
+For now, I have a piece with some thoughts on keeping a Zettelkasten tidy.
 Thank you for reading.

 - I will keep capitalizing it because it just feels right for a German noun